feliperazeek/spark-algebird-amazon-wordcloud/README.md

 bash simulateRequests.sh localhost 9000 url
 ```

-## Design Decisions
+## Design Decisions/Tradeoffs

 * Duplication check is happening on Redis, through a `Bloom Filter`, not on Spark.
 I made that decision because it allows the submit endpoint to provide an imediate feedback when a duplicate url is submitted (http status 400).
 It also allows the system not to store these duplicates downstream (Kafka, HDFS, Spark checkpoint), most likely replicated in multiple replicas.
 So better user experience and cheaper.
+For the sake of simplicity of this sample app, there's no ack in place, so it's possible an URL got added to the bloom filter and not get processed correctly.
+In real life, we would need something more sophisticated to make sure that data was processed before being added to the bloom filter.

 * Kafka is a good option for a reliable Spark receiver in real life but kept it out for the sake of simplicity of this demo.